 - e.
 Pendleton Park: Pendleton Park was the last expiring HUD-236 property in the City of Alexandria.
 Situated yards from the Braddock Road Metro Station, this 24-unit mid-rise was very valuable real estate.
-After overcoming numerous difficulties and obstacles, on April 2012, ARHA purchased Pendleton Park, a 24-unit property located in the Braddock East section of the City.
+After overcoming numerous difficulties and obstacles, on April 2012, ARHA purchased Pendleton Park, a 24-unit located in the Braddock East section of the City.
 The purchase was financed with LIHTC through VHDA and other sources.
 The complete rehabilitation of the units was completed as of July 2013.
 This new acquisition reiterates ARHA's commitment to preserve and expand affordable housing units in the City of Alexandria. - f.
 Disposition of the Saxony Square and Park Place units is under review by HUD.
 These units are included as part of larger condominium associations whose fees have risen to a price that make the units infeasible to keep in the ARHA public housing portfolio.
 ARHA has applied for HCV to maintain these units affordable to our current resident population. - g.
-Disposition of Ladrey Building is under review by HUD.
-ARHA has applied for LIHTC for the substantial renovation of the building due to its age and the necessity to update the building system and units to current codes and standards.
-ARHA is in the process of applying for Housing Choice Vouchers to maintain the affordability of these units for our current resident population. - h.
-Mandatory revisions to the ACOP policies on eligibility, selection and admissions and revisions to flat rents and minimum rent policies have been completed and approved on May 2016, by the Board of Commissioners and reviewed by HUD. - i.
-The revised Housing Choice Voucher Administrative Plan was implemented after the April, 2016 regularly scheduled board meeting approval. - j.
-Completion of Capital Improvements projects under the Annual and 5-Year Plan remain on track. - k.
-Obligation and expenditure of the ARRA Stimulus grant was completed 100% ahead of the scheduled obligation and expenditure dates. - 1.
+Mandatory revisions to the ACOP policies on eligibility, selection and admissions and revisions to minimum rent policies have been completed and approved on March 2012, by the Board of Commissioners and reviewed by HUD. - h.
+The revised Section 8 Administrative Plan was implemented after the September 24, 2012 regularly scheduled board meeting approval. - i.
+Completion of Capital Improvements projects under the Annual and 5-Year Plan remain on track. - j.
+Obligation and expenditure of the ARRA Stimulus grant was completed 100% ahead of the scheduled obligation and expenditure dates. - k.
 ARHA completed the Strategic Plan.
 This Plan was developed simultaneously and in concert with a Housing Master Plan effort launched by the City's Office of Housing.
-The Board of Commissioners approved the Strategic Plan during the October 22, 2012 regularly scheduled board meeting. - m.
-ARHA implemented a Smoke Free policy for all the Authority's developments, approved by the Board of Commissioners on 9/23/2012 and incorporated into the ACOP revision of 2014 as submitted to HUD.
+The Board of Commissioners approved the Strategic Plan during the October 22, 2012 regularly scheduled board meeting.
+Since 2013, ARHA started the short and long term implementation of the Strategic Plan components, including, but not limited to the goals related to Affordable Housing enhancement, preservation and management improvements, replacement of housing by redevelopment, creating additional affordable housing, securing additional Housing Choice Vouchers, Residents Self Sufficiency and Quality of Life, Community Economic Development and Community Relationship.